Help us mark World Antibiotics Awareness Week

 The University Flagship Programme ‘One Student, One Campus, One Life – Action on Antibiotic Drug Resistance’ are holding a number of events to mark World Antibiotics Awareness Week and European Antibiotic Awareness Day.

-The University Flagship Programme ‘One Student, One Campus, One Life – Action on Antibiotic Drug Resistance’ invites staff and students to attend a number of events to mark World Antibiotics Awareness Week and European Antibiotic Awareness Day.
+The University Flagship Programme ‘One Student, One Campus, One Life - Action on Antibiotic Drug Resistance’, in partnership with Manchester Metropolitan University, invites staff and students to attend a number of events to mark World Antibiotics Awareness Week and European Antibiotic Awareness Day.

-Wednesday 15 November - Come along to one of our student-led information stands to explore how much you know about antibiotics, pledge your support for Antibiotic Guardians and find out the unsettling truth about how clean your hands are.
-Look out for the orange t-shirts at the following locations: Alan Turing Foyer, Reynold Foyer, Stopford foyer, Jean McFarlane.
+Wednesday 15 November Come along to one of our student-led information stands at the University of Manchester and Manchester Metropolitan University to explore how much you know about antibiotics; pledge your support for Antibiotic Guardians; and find out the unsettling truth about how clean your hands are.
+Look out for the orange t-shirts at the following locations: Alan Turing foyer, Reynold foyer, Stopford foyer, Jean McFarlane.

 Thursday 16 November - Staff, students and the public are invited to attend our panel discussion to explore ‘Antibiotic Drug Resistance: a focus on the environment’.
 Chair Professor Kay Marshall will be joined by a number of guest speakers: